 If you are hesitant to use these, you can substitute them with some dried red pepper flakes, just sprinkle them on top of each dish that you want during serving.

-What to serve with Chinese Kung Pao Chicken
+What to serve with the Best Kung Pao Chicken Recipe

 Storing Chinese Kung Pao Chicken